nalply/flical/Readme-License.md

 permission *for any purpose*.

 - The clause «with or without fee» is tautologic.
 Either you sell your software or you don't.
 Tertium non datur, this means, there is no other way.
+Even if one does cook up a third thing then it is better not to exclude that, so I don't.

 - The shouting case in license is just a form of bullying.
 I find that crude.